SorenHeidelbach/ModFind/README.md

 ## Overview

 Theese functions process the output of megalodon and identify modified motifs.
-It depends on singal and read mappings from both natural reads (NAT) and non-modified reads (PCR).
+It depends on signal and read mappings from both natural reads (NAT) and non-modified reads (PCR).

 File inputs are

 - signal_mappings to reference/assembly (NAT and PCR)